Ship from Store Tasks

 Depending on your Partial pick setting, you can complete the pick-task without picking all items.
 Either way, once you've picked the items you want, you can proceed to the Pick Overview by tapping Done.

-In the overview, you can either tap Done - which will then take you to the Ship-task - or you can choose to have the ship-task created but leave the SFS task for now.
+In the overview, you can either tap Done - which will then take you to the pack-task - or you can choose to leave the SFS task as is for now.

 Ship